Consumer Council

 The Consumer Council is an independent statutory authority in Hong Kong, established in 1974 and formalised in April 1977 under the Consumer Council Ordinance (Cap.
 216).
 Its role is to enhance consumer welfare and empower consumers to protect themselves.
-As shown below, over the course of the past four decades, the expansion in the council's duties and services on consumer protection, such as the publishing of the CHOICE Magazine in 1976, the recent launch of online price-watching tools, and conducting studies on different aspects of the consumer market, have coincided with the socio-economic development of Hong Kong.
+Over the course of the past four decades the expansion in the council's duties and services on consumer protection, such as the publishing of the CHOICE Magazine in 1976, the recent launch of online price-watching tools, and conducting studies on different aspects of the consumer market, have coincided with the socio-economic development of Hong Kong.
 Apart from being a consumer advisor, it has assumed the role as a key stakeholder in making of consumer-related policies.

 The chairman, vice-chairman, and members of the council are all appointed by the Chief Executive of the HKSAR for renewable terms of two years.

-Mission, Vision, and Functions

-Vision

-The Consumer Council aims to be the trusted entity in striving for consumer betterment towards safe and sustainable consumption in a fair and just market.

-Mission

-The Consumer Council carries the mission of improving consumer welfare and empowering consumers’ self-protection through conducting initiatives that are directed at the consumers and the private sector, and networking with media and government.
-“Consumers” are defined as consumers of goods and services, and purchasers, mortgagors, and lessees of immovable property.